jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Job Loss](https://jhumelsine.github.io/2024/08/11/jobsearch.html) - Software Engineering has been a great career for me, but it wasn't without a few bumps in the road.
 I wrote this blog when others I knew in the industry were running into the same bumpy road in their careers.

 # Complete Code Demos
 Many blogs have complete code examples to demo the principles.
 They are in Java and collected into one file, even if the file contains many multiple interfaces and classes.
 All examples are self contained within Java.
-There are not external dependencies to inport.
+There are not external dependencies to import.

 Copy the demo into a Java environment and run it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).